dominicegginton/nanoseconds/README.md

 Remember to add **Nanoseconds** to your target as a dependency.

-## Usage
+## Documentation

+### Creating Timestamps
-Creating high resolution timestamps with nanosecond accuracy is easy:
+Creating high resolution timestamps with nanosecond accuracy is easy, simply create a instant of `Nanoseconds` struct

 ```  swift
 let foo = Nanoseconds()
 ```

+### Creating Time Intervals

-Use built-in operators overloads to calculate a [**TimeInterval**](https://developer.apple.com/documentation/foundation/timeinterval):
+Use the built-in operators overloads to easily calculate and initialize [**TimeInterval**](https://developer.apple.com/documentation/foundation/timeinterval):

 ``` swift
 let start = Nanoseconds()